rschristian/freetunnel/README.md

 Freetunnel comes as two pieces of software: a CLI client and a server.
 You can use the CLI to connect to a server host, making your local device publicly accessible, and the server _can_ be ran if you want your own, configurable instance of Freetunnel.
 While I host an instance at [https://rchristian.dev](https://rchristian.dev), you may not want to use that URL, and slots are limited.
 To ensure my infrastructure is never too burdened, there can only be 3 sites using that instance at one time.

+> Note: That instance also has pretty poor startup times (~50s, at worst), so just a heads up.

 ## Quickstart

 To begin using Freetunnel immediately, run: